XeroAPI/xero-ruby/docs/accounting/AccountingApi.md

-xero_tenant_id = 'YOUR_XERO_TENANT_ID' # String | Xero identifier for Tenant
+xero_tenant_id = YOUR_XERO_TENANT_ID # String | Xero identifier for Tenant
 batch_payments = { "BatchPayments": [ { "Account": { "AccountID": "00000000-0000-0000-0000-000000000000" }, "Reference": "ref", "Date": "2018-08-01", "Payments": [ { "Account": { "Code": "001" }, "Date": "2019-12-31", "Amount": 500, "Invoice": { "InvoiceID": "00000000-0000-0000-0000-000000000000", "LineItems": [], "Contact": {}, "Type": "ACCPAY" } } ] } ] } # BatchPayments | BatchPayments with an array of Payments in body of request
 opts = {
-  summarize_errors: false # Boolean | If false return 200 OK and mix of successfully created objects and any with validation errors
+  summarize_errors: true, # Boolean | If false return 200 OK and mix of successfully created objects and any with validation errors

+  idempotency_key: KEY_VALUE # String | This allows you to safely retry requests without the risk of duplicate processing.
+128 character max.
 }

 begin